What Can You Learn From Teaching English Abroad?

 It’s clear that teaching abroad can be an exhilarating prospect, but you’re probably wondering what type of education you need to pursue such a position.
 The good news is that in many cases all you may need to have earned is an undergraduate teaching degree.
 However, it’s also likely that you need to be certified by the State Board of Education (SBE) to ensure that you meet certain standards.
 As such, you will need to meet SBE test requirements, complete an approved program and meet background check requirements to become eligible for certification1.

-There are many different potential options for individuals interested in pursuing teach abroad opportunities.
+There are many different potential options for individuals interested in teaching English abroad opportunities.
 To help get you thinking about what type of position would be right for you, below is a brief overview of some of the many teach abroad programs featured on the U.S. Department of State website.

 The Peace Corps recruits teachers who are willing to volunteer at elementary, secondary, normal and vocational schools and universities.
 You must have some teaching experience before you apply—and all applications must be made while you’re still in the United States.
 Call the recruiting office at 1-800-424-8580 for more information.